Rani Varma: Early life

-Rani was born in the renowned family of Amar Varma, the famous Hindi/Urdu writer, poet, director & producer and Padma Shri winner Manik Varma the doyen of Indian Classical music of Kirana Gharana, who also excelled in semi classical and light music like Thumrari, Natyasangeet, Bhajans and Bhavgeets and became a household name specially in Maharashtra.
-As the years passed by, along with the music inherited from her mother, she started taking Indian classical music lessons from Pandit Vasantrao Kulkarni from the childhood on her mother's insistence to have a regular and systematic knowledge, base and depth in music.
+Rani was born in the family of Amar Varma, the famous Hindi/Urdu writer, poet, director & producer and Padma Shri winner Manik Varma the doyen of Indian Classical music of Kirana Gharana, who also excelled in semi-classical and light music like Thumrari, Natyasangeet, Bhajans and Bhavgeets and became a household name in Maharashtra.
+She started taking Indian classical music lessons from Pandit Vasantrao Kulkarni from the childhood on her mother's insistence to have a regular and systematic knowledge, base and depth in music.
 Looking to her talent and potential, the famous music director of Indian Motion pictures Shri.
 C. Ramchandra gave her the first opportunity of singing in his concert,"Geet Gopal" as a solo singer at the age of nine.
-At 12, here first playback song "Pappa Saanga Kunache" and "He Rashtra Devatanche" for Marathi film Gharkul became super hits, where she captured the hears of millions with her sweet voice and confidence and from then she was lovingly and affectionately called as "Rani Varma".
+At 12, her first playback song "Pappa Saanga Kunache" and "He Rashtra Devatanche" for Marathi film Gharkul became hits, where she became known for her sweet voice and confidence and from then she was lovingly and affectionately called as "Rani Varma".
 She continued singing with him for his live concerts "Bhulaye Na Bane" and became the wonder child singer.